adebarakah/HR-Analytics---Capstone-Project/README.md

 				Outstanding:			6.67%

 - The largest performance group falls in the in the Developing category.

--27.33% of employees are Achieving, indicating that a significant proportion are meeting performance expectations.
+27.33% of employees are Achieving, indicating that a significant proportion are meeting performance expectations.

--Only 6.67% of employees are rated Outstanding, suggesting opportunities to develop more high-performing talent.
+Only 6.67% of employees are rated Outstanding, suggesting opportunities to develop more high-performing talent.

--18.67% of employees fall under Needs Improvement, highlighting the need for targeted coaching and employee development.
+18.67% of employees fall under Needs Improvement, highlighting the need for targeted coaching and employee development.

 - The organization projects a total bonus payout of $485,381.72, with bonuses awarded based on employee performance.